dakusui/thincrest/README.md

 **thincrest**(pronounced 'think rest') is a thin wrapper library for **Hamcrest**[[1]].

 # Background
-Following is a citation from a wikipedia article about the history of assertion mechanisms until the time when **Hamcres** came to exist.
+Following is an excerpt from a wikipedia article about the history of assertion mechanisms until the time when **Hamcrest** came to exist.

 >"First generation" unit test frameworks provide an 'assert' statement, allowing